MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-barriers-policies.md

 ### Implicit mode updates

 Depending on when you've enable IB in your organization, your organization will be in either *Legacy*, *SingleSegment*, or *MultiSegment* organization mode.
-To verify your mode, see LINK TO VERSION CHECK
+To verify your mode, see [Check the IB mode for your organization](/microsoft-365/compliance/information-barriers-multi-segment#check-the-ib-mode-for-your-organization).

-CHECK FOR PREVIEW REMOVAL ON MIXED AND OWNER MODERATED

-If your organization is not in *Legacy* mode and the information barrier mode of the Teams group is *Implicit*, the Teams-connected groups/sites will not have any segments associated with it.
+If your organization is in *SingleSegment* or *MultiSegment* mode and the information barriers mode of the Teams group is *Implicit*, the Teams-connected groups/sites won't have any segments associated with it.

 For more information about IB modes and how they're configured across services, see the following articles: